Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_II.md

   return True
 ```

-The `win` function is the same as in the previous challenge
+The `win` function is the same as in the previous 'Picker I' challenge
 ```python
 def win():
   # This line will not work locally unless you create your own 'flag.txt' in